DUNE/slowrest/README.md

 ### Usage
 Several resources are available.
-Some of them correspond more or less to an actual entry in the DB and have POST and GET methods, while the more complicate composite ones are GET-only.
+Some of them correspond more or less to an actual entry in the DB and have POST and GET methods, while the more complicated composite ones are GET-only.
 The examples in the following listing assume the app running on ```localhost``` on port ```5000``` and the DB being populated with toy data as mentioned in [Setup](#setup).